-The ACT is available outside the US 5 times a year: October, December, February, April and June.
-The ACT Plus Writing is NOT offered in February.
+The ACT is available outside the US 5 times a year: September, October, December, April, and June.

 The ACT is a multiple-choice test (215 questions) and, including breaks, will take 3.5 hours to complete (about 4 hours for the ACT Plus Writing).